codemwnci/play-openshift/README.md

     rhc tail #appname#

 Again, replace #appname# with the application name set up in step 4.

+Now, all you need to do is to browser to the URL that you noted in Step 4, and you are done!

 <h4>Enjoy</h4>
 I hope this saves you hours of effort.
 The time it has taken me to type this up hopefully will be less than the time it would take you to figure all this out through trial and error, like I did.
 Enjoy.